Glitch752/NspirePythonCAS/README.md

 - [X] Internally represent numbers as rationals to avoid floating-point errors and allow exact simplification in more cases
 - [ ] Add support for symbolic constants like `pi`, `e`, etc. (probably regular variables with special names?)
 - [X] Add support for non-primary variables of differentiation so we can take partial derivatives
+- [ ] Store and calculate function domains and ranges
 - [ ] Add the ability to solve equations for specific variables symbolically
 - [ ] Add the ability to solve systems of equations symbolically
 - [ ] Add support for integrals (probably not going to happen)